 The Ichiro SP Authentic RC is our top pick when it comes to Ichiro rookie cards in terms of ROI (not to mention the card design is on point).

-The photo itself depicts Ichiro hurling the ball back into the infield while decked out in the dark blue Mariners jersey with a gold/yellow looking asterisk in the backdrop.
+The photo depicts Ichiro hurling the ball back into the infield while decked out in the dark blue Mariners jersey with a gold/yellow-looking asterisk in the backdrop.

 The 2001 Ichiro SPx Signed Jersey card is another heavy-hitting Suzuki rookie card that is right up there with the SP Auth in terms of ROI and comes with a hefty price tag.

-Numbered #150 the card provides a game-worn patch that is placed in the dead center of the card and a Suzuki autograph just below the patch.
+Numbered #150 the card provides a game-worn patch placed in the dead center of the card and a Suzuki autograph just below the patch.